dheinzelman/dheinzelman.github.io/colophon.md

 Colophon
 ========

-All content on this web page is &copy; Eliza Weisman and released under the Creative Commons [BY-NC 4.0] license, except where stated otherwise.
+All content on this web page is &copy; Daniel Heinzelman and released under the Creative Commons [BY-NC 4.0] license, except where stated otherwise.

 This website is hosted on GitHub Pages, and its source code can be found [on